Careful! Donations from book authors could be your next live *or* silent auction item

 If you ask for the stars (private dinners, ARCs, “your name written into a book”) and get the moon (signed books) … well, at least you got the moon.

-But if you ask for the moon because you didn’t know stars were available or even existed, you can only get the moon.
+But if you ask for the moon because you didn’t know stars were available or existed, you can only get the moon.

-(Or get nothing at all.
-But that’s a risk in either case.)
+(Or get nothing at all, but that’s a risk in either case.)

 Let’s recap:

-• Stars = thousands of dollars.
+- Stars = same time invested, but raise thousands of dollars.

-• The moon = tens of dollars.
+- The moon = same time invested, but raise tens of dollars.

-When we talk about procurement, it comes down to knowing WHAT to ask for, knowing WHEN, WHERE, and HOW to ask.
+When we talk about procurement, it comes down to knowing WHAT to ask for, and knowing WHEN, WHERE, and HOW to ask.

 Then knowing HOW to best sell the donation to maximize your sale.